andrewdalaniz/incident-reporting-requirements/README.md

 # incident-reporting-requirements
 I am attempting to aggregate reporting requirements.
 Many of these require legal interpretation based on the specific incident, does it apply, and what are the requirements.
 I only listed 3 states, but all 50 states potentially have their own reporting requirements.
 The goal of this is to have a point in time list of references to potential reporting obligations for cybersecurity incidents.

+Note this is only looking at reporting obligations and potential fines/penalties.
+Total costs would include legal fees to help interpret and review reporting obligations, material and costs for notification letters, cost for identity monitoring.
+A private company, with no international customers and 1000 impacted customers could see costs anywhere from $100k-$500k before any fines.

 # Disclaimer
 I am not an attorney and this is not legal advice